-Parents need to know The Last of Us: Left Behind is a third-person action game with bloody and sensational violence.
-Combat involves humans driven mad by fungal spores attacking and biting the main character.
+Parents need to know that The Last of Us: Left Behind is a third-person action game with bloody and sensational violence for the PlayStation 3.
+Combat involves humans driven mad by fungal spores attacking and biting them.
 It also includes a good deal of strong language, as well as a brief scene in which a couple of teen girls taste a bit of whisky.
 It's definitely not meant for younger players.
-That said, more mature teens and adults likely will appreciate and be moved by the authentic and emotional friendship between the game's two young heroines, who are desperately searching for some sense of youthful normalcy as the world collapses around them.
+That said, more mature teens and adults likely will appreciate and be moved by the authentic and emotional friendship between the game's two young heroes, who are desperately searching for some sense of youthful normalcy as the world collapses around them.

 At only three hours, Left Behind is preciously brief.
 Most players will be left wishing for another three hours, especially given the stirring conclusion.
 Take it as proof of developer Naughty Dog's understanding of and commitment to the old adage: Always leave the audience wanting more.